OI-wiki/i18n/docs/ds/queue.md

 If the data structure in the problem is a queue?

 There is an operation called double stack simulating queue.
 This is when it comes in.
-Because the stack can easily maintain the DP process, and the time complexity is evenly amortized, so the overall time complexity is still $O(mp)$ .
+Because the stack can easily maintain the DP process, and the time complexity is evenly amortized, so the average time complexity is still $O(mp)$ .

 ### Deque